 Shish Kabobs by the Sea

 Fishing in the sea and foodie-ing it up was a fantastic ride.
-Check out our adventure here –> Let's go Deep Sea Fishin' ~ Charter fishing and how to clean fish.
+Check out our adventure here –> Post to Post Links II error: No post found with slug "lets-go-deep-sea-fishin-charter-fishing-and-how-to-clean-fish".
 I’ll forever be grateful for the experience and all the beautiful people I met along the way.
 But gotta admit, after a week at sea I was ready to head home.
 Kentucky, my home sweet home.

 On our last full day in Destin, Florida, I decided to make Shish Kabobs and save the rest of our deep sea fish for home.
 I went to the local Fresh Food Market, which is similar to the tri-state Cincinnati area’s Whole Foods Market, where I live.
 I bought a nice flank steak, some chicken, fresh shrimp and a few other things.
 I found these nice wooden skewers to put them together with and went to work.